Print out the entire Chapter 2 from here.

 - Tests and other evaluation materials include those tailored to assess specific areas of educational need and not merely those which are designed to provide a single general intelligence quotient; and

-(2.39) If I request an assessment for Section 504 eligibility, does the school district have to assess my child to determine his eligibility for accommodations and/or services?
+(2.40) If I request an assessment for Section 504 eligibility, does the school district have to assess my child to determine their eligibility for accommodations and/or services?

-(2.41) What are the legal requirements that ensure appropriate and accurate special education assessment for multicultural students?
+(2.42) What are the legal requirements that ensure appropriate and accurate special education assessments for multicultural students?

 Federal law requires: